sriroopar/howl_of_hope/README.md

 # "Howl Of Hope" by Mystic 4ce

-Application to address food insecurity
+An novel solution to provide awareness and exposure to resources for students facing food insecurity issues at a University level.

 # Team Members